Jiri-Kremser/web/content/post/web-app-kubernetes.md

 \o/

 ## Conclusion
-We have a working REST endpoints that provides access to our custom resources in K8s cluster.
+We have a working REST endpoints that provide access to our custom resources in K8s cluster.
 This concludes the part 1.
+Stay tuned for part 2.